 Included in this download

-- This 5-page download solves that problem and is available for immediate download.
-It includes the following: Ten tips for crafting and collecting Letters of Support (LOS) from key individuals that will help give your proposal that edge over your competition.
+- TIPS: Tips for crafting and collecting Letters of Support (LOS) from key individuals that will help give your proposal that edge over your competition.
 Agency-specific guidance for SBIR/STTR from NIH, NSF, and DoED.
-Insights into what agencies are looking for along with their expectations on what to include and who you should include.
+Insights into what agencies are looking for, along with their expectations on what to include and who you should include.
 Our field-tested example is that you can use as inspiration to request letters from select key individuals.

-- BONUS download: Letter of Support Template that you can use in your next SBIR/STTR application.
+- LOS Template: Letter of Support Template that you can use in your next SBIR/STTR application.